Quill feather

 If you need to make a strong comeback or launch your brand into a crowded market, our team can help.
 We can help you create an eye-catching brand identity and strategic approach to take your brand to the next level.

 A brand positioning statement is a concise statement that defines your brand's unique value proposition, target audience, and target market.
-Generally used internally, your brand positioning statements will help define a brand's identity, guide its marketing efforts, and differentiate it from its competitors.
+Generally used internally, your brand positioning statement will help define your brand's identity, guide marketing efforts, and differentiate it from its competitors.

-A strong brand positioning strategy can help a brand to achieve long-term success by helping you differentiate yourself from the competition and keep all goals and objectives aligned.
-This process allows you to understand your purpose and who you’re up against in the industry, then refine the characteristics of your brand to start carving out your unique place in the market.
+A strong brand positioning statement allows you to understand your purpose and who you’re up against, then refine your brand to carve out your unique place in the market.

-All three options are known for tasty hamburgers, but they’re clearly different.
-Despite similar offerings, each restaurant positions itself in a different area of the market, tapping into a unique customer base.
-As a potential customer, you immediately understand what each brand represents and what it stands for, making them stick out in your mind when dinner time rolls around.
+All three options have tasty hamburgers, but they’re clearly different.
+Each restaurant positions itself in a different area of the market, tapping into a unique customer base.
+As a potential customer, you understand what each brand stands for, making them stick out when dinner time rolls around.

-From marketing and HR to sales and leadership, everyone at your company is representing your brand in some way or another.
-With a strong brand position, everyone can be aligned and cohesive as they tackle their various initiatives.
-Creating alignment and consistency at all touch points is more important than ever for brands in our omnichannel world.
+Creating alignment and brand consistency at all touch points is more important than ever for brands in our omnichannel world.
+From marketing and HR to sales and leadership, everyone at your company is representing your brand in some way.
+With a strong brand position, everyone can be cohesive as they tackle various initiatives.

-By having a clear brand positioning strategy that everyone understands and can refer back to, it is easier to determine priorities, messaging, and the overall look and feel of your brand.
-This alignment is important for public-facing initiatives as well as internal initiatives.
+A clear brand positioning statement that everyone understands and can refer to makes it easier to determine priorities, messaging, and the overall feel of your brand.
+This alignment is important for public-facing and internal initiatives.

 Let’s go back to those hamburger brands again.
 Say your marketing team is supposed to come up with an ad campaign.
-By understanding each brand position, it’s much easier to determine which characteristics to advertise.
-Red Robin might highlight their gourmet toppings, McDonalds may focus on convenience, or speed, and the local diner may push locally sourced ingredients and their community feel.
+By understanding each brand position, it’s much easier to determine which characteristics to focus on.
+Red Robin might highlight gourmet toppings, McDonalds may focus on convenience or price, and the local diner may push their community connections.

-Those values and message points can then continue to be highlighted during every interaction — as waitstaff or cashiers interact with customers, when HR reps hire new team members, and when management chooses partners and suppliers.
+Those values and message points can then continue across interactions — as waitstaff or cashiers interact with customers, when HR reps hire new team members, and when management chooses partners and suppliers.

-As a result, employees feel more confident in their work and customers get a completely on-brand, well-rounded experience.
+As a result, employees feel more confident in their work and customers get an on-brand, well-rounded experience.

 If you’re updating your brand positioning or creating a brand position statement for the first time, here are a few things to keep in mind.

 There are countless ways to differentiate and position yourself.
-At Quill Creative Studio, we compile competitive awareness research, undergo persona mapping and archetype definition exercises, map out customer experiences and so much more when working on a client’s brand positioning project.
 As you get started, here are four of the most common brand positioning strategies you can consider for your brand.

 A price-based positioning strategy showcases how your product or service is the lowest price and best deal on the market.
-You may not offer certain amenities or features that a competitor has, but it’s worth it for the affordability.
+You may not offer certain features, quality, or name recognition that a competitor has, but it’s worth it for the affordability.

 If your product is top-of-the-line compared to competitors, brand positioning centered around quality might be the best option for you.
-The goal of this strategy is to show how the high-quality materials, craftsmanship, rarity, etc. make your product or service worth the premium price.
+The goal of this strategy is to show how the high-quality materials, craftsmanship, rarity, status, etc. make your product or service worth a premium price.

 A differentiation brand positioning strategy focuses on the characteristics only your brand offers.
 It’s centered around innovation and uniqueness.
-This is great for brands investing in proprietary technology that is innovating the industry.
+This is great for brands investing in innovative or proprietary technology.
 For example, despite a plethora of plant-based options, Beyond positioned itself as the first option that actually looked and tasted like meat.

-When people have a strong emotional connection to your brand or can connect it to an experience, it’s more likely to stick.
+When people have a strong emotional connection to your brand or connect it to a positive experience, it’s more likely to stick.
 That’s often what sets the household names apart.

 Emotions are powerful — and customers want to feel something when they utilize your brand.
 Lace up a pair of Nike’s and you feel more energized and ready to “just do it.”
-Pick up an Apple product and you immediately feel more creative and innovative.
-Or smell that particular brand of pie and have nostalgic flashbacks of holiday meals with loved ones.
+Pick up an Apple product and you immediately feel creative and innovative.
+Or you smell that particular brand of spice and have nostalgic flashbacks of holiday meals with loved ones.

-If you tailor your brand position to tap into those emotions and experiences that customers will remember, your brand will always be top of mind.
+If you tailor your brand position to tap into those emotions and experiences that customers will remember, your brand will stay top of mind.

 Once you know how you’re positioning your brand, you have to be able to express that not only in words but with visuals too.
 Your logo, imagery, and visual elements are just as important as your messaging — if not more so.